Spokhim/MouseBrainModelling/README.md

-# Heterogeneous Mouse Brain Modelling Honours Project
+# Mouse Brain Modelling Honours Project

 Utilising the simulator of the Virtual Brain.